m-nepal/DjangoWebBasic/README.md

 # DjangoWebBasic
-Learning Purpose The contents may not be useful as reference for other.
+Learning Purpose Only.The contents may not be useful as reference for other.